 Requirements for the Individual Training Plan

-Every PhD student is expected to attend the Journal Clubs (and to present at least 1 article per year), the seminars organized at the PNC (Padova Neuroscience Center), and to complete a written and oral Progress Report at the end of each year.
+Each PhD student is also expected to attend the Journal Clubs (and to present at least 1 article per year), the seminars organized by the PNC (Padova Neuroscience Center), and to complete a written and oral Progress Report at the end of each year.